Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 1).
 We can display loading state as soon as a user navigates to a new route.

 2).
 Next.js allows the creation of shared layouts that remain interactive while new route segments are loading.

+## Lec 24 - Error Handling (6:48)

+# Special files
+- error.tsx

+# Errors are inevitable for instance a failed network request trying to fetch a review could occur.
+Let us introduce an error scenario in our reviewId page.

+# An error in a deeply nested component like reviewId breaks the entire application.
+A better approach is to handle error gracefully affecting only the concerned segment while keeping the rest of the application functional.That's where 'error.tsx' file comes into play.

+# Error boundaries have to be client components in Next.js.

+# 'error.tsx' component can also receive the error object as a prop to display more information so we destructure error and we replace hard coded text with 'error.message'

+# Tasks of 'error.tsx' :-
+- Automatically wrap a route segment and its nested children in a React Error Boundary,
+- Create error UI tailored to specific segments using the file-system hierarchy to adjust granularity,
+- Isolate errors to affected segments while keeping the rest of the application functional.